Chiropractic examination — what to expect

-Chiropractic work focuses on adjusting abnormalities in the spinal anatomy, with the belief that a properly aligned spinal column is the basis for the body’s overall musculoskeletal health.
-Many patients who undergo chiropractic work do so because they are experiencing pain or stiffness in some part of their spine, which could be due to a degenerative condition, an injury, overexertion, or poor posture – and these patients want to explore nonsurgical treatment options.
+Chiropractic care focuses on adjusting misalignments in the musculoskeletal system, especially the spine, with the belief that a properly aligned body is important to overall health.
+Many patients who see a chiropractor do so because they are experiencing pain or stiffness in some part of their spine, which could be due to a degenerative condition, an injury, overexertion or poor posture.
+The goal for many is to find relief by exploring nonsurgical treatment options.

-Once you have chosen a chiropractor, your first visit will involve a chiropractic examination that involves a medical history, palpation, and a series of chiropractic tests.
+Once you have chosen a chiropractor, either from personal research or through a referral from your doctor, you may be wondering what to expect.
+Typically, your first visit will involve a chiropractic examination that includes a review of medical history, physical evaluation and a series of chiropractic tests.

 There are several stages of a chiropractic examination, including:

-- Medical history – the practitioner will ask you about your family medical history and your personal medical history.
-Make a list of any illnesses or surgeries you’ve recently had, any medications you’re currently taking, symptoms you’re experiencing, and any diseases that run in your family.
+- Medical history.
+The practitioner will ask you about your family medical history and your personal medical history.
+Make a list of any illnesses or surgeries you’ve recently had, any medications you’re currently taking, symptoms you’re experiencing and any health issues that run in your family.

-- Physical exam – your chiropractor will perform a physical exam that involves palpation, which is a diagnostic technique done through gentle touching to check for abnormalities like tenderness, swelling, misaligned vertebrae, joint function, and more.
+- Physical exam.
+Your chiropractor will perform a physical exam that involves palpation, which is a diagnostic technique done through gentle touching to check for abnormalities like tenderness, swelling, misaligned vertebrae and joint function.

-- Medical imaging – subluxations, or out-of-place vertebrae in the spine, may be detected through the use of X-rays, CT scans, or MRIs, though not all chiropractors will use imaging as a diagnostic tool.
+- Medical imaging.
+Displaced spinal anatomy may be detected through the use of X-rays, CT scans or MRI, though not all chiropractors will use imaging as a diagnostic tool.

 When you arrive for your chiropractic examination, you want to be able to describe all of your symptoms to the chiropractor as accurately as possible.
-It may be a good idea to keep a “pain journal” for several days or weeks before your exam, so that you have a record of the frequency, location, and severity of all your symptoms.
-For instance, many patients who suffer from degenerative spine conditions like herniated disc or bulging disc write down instances of pain, tingling, numbness, or weakness so that the chiropractor can understand which level of the spine is affected and whether neural compression is a culprit.
+It may be a good idea to keep a journal of symptoms for several days or weeks before your exam.
+This way, you have a record of the frequency, location and severity of all your symptoms.
+For instance, many patients who suffer from degenerative spine conditions like herniated or bulging discs write down instances of pain, tingling, numbness, or weakness so the chiropractor can understand which level of the spine is affected and whether nerve compression is the underlying cause.